About The Quadrilateral And Why I’m Taking The Newsletter Plunge

 Q: What about the Quadrilateral community?

 GS: The Substack discussions after posts have been sensational and I try to get in to answer most posts.
-In 2023 Substack will have some fun new features to make this even more fun and, gulp, interactive.
+While the message section is not as robust as some Substacks, I think you’ll find them pretty engaging and a lively community!

 Q: Will I get email offers and other reminders to buy stuff?